jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - Assuming that a stadium will stimulate surrounding economic development, which will generate enough tax revenue to cover the cost of the public contribution.
   - Stadiums are generally poor development anchors.
 I am not aware of a credible retrospective study finding that a publicly subsidized professional sports venue generated enough incremental tax revenue to cover its full public cost.
 If you know of one, please share it with me.
 - Assuming that all out-of-town spectators travel to the city for the events they attend.
-  - A large share of visiting attendees did not come to town for the event, because it's just one of many local entertainment options they chose to do.
+  - A large share of visiting attendees did not come to town for the event, because attending the event was only one of several activities they chose while already visiting the area.

 **Related research:**
 - *This One Will Be Different*, [Chapter 11](https://doi.org/10.1093/9780197820247.003.0011) by J.C.
 Bradbury